 The countries that offer the finest walking safaris, with wonderful amounts of wildlife to be seen en route, include:

 In Zambia’s South Luangwa Valley, the walking safaris are usually conducted over a six-day period.
 The area is renowned for its concentration of wildlife and the largest leopard population in southern Africa, and you walk spotting wildlife as you go with your expert guide.
 The experience is similarly wonderful in the Lower Zambezi National Park.

-My favourite way to walk on safari in Zambia is to spend two nights at a private camp erected just for your party taking short walks from this base each day, then walking to a second camp and finally departing for your third camp for the last two nights.
+My favourite way to walk on safari in Zambia is to spend two nights at a private camp erected just for your party, taking short walks from this base each day, then walking to a second camp before finally departing for your third camp for the last two nights.
 These tents are all erected for you and all you need to bring is a pair of binoculars!

 Then one learns about the medicinal properties of trees and plants, for example the African bush willow provides evidence that it attacks the blood supply to cancer and that a single dose can kill up to 95% of a solid tumours’ cells by starving them of their blood supply!
 This is the traditional walking safari, whereby one has a story weaved each day by a professional guide, one of the best in the industry, and one walks from camp to camp, providing a journey and a sense of achievement!

 If tents are not your thing, then my friends Carol and John Coppinger have a couple of amazing reed huts on stilts where you can spend the night, a thrilling experience with a bit more comfort for those adverse to more rustic accommodation.

 For those who would rather stay ensconced at the same camp, then I always recommend the amazing guide, Debs Tittle who is the best female guide in Zambia.
 She will transport you into her world for as long as you wish, teaching you everything there is to know about the bush.